kubernetes-retired/minibroker/README.md

 ## Installation

-CF doesn't use a service catalog as the Cloud Controller handles the request for services.
+CF doesn't require the Service Catalog to be installed.
+The Cloud Controller, which is part of the CFAR (Clouf Foundry Application Runtime), is the Platform as specified in the OSBAPI.

 ```
 helm repo add minibroker https://minibroker.blob.core.windows.net/charts
+kubectl create namespace minibroker
-helm install --name minibroker --namespace minibroker minibroker/minibroker \
+helm install minibroker minibroker/minibroker \
+  --namespace minibroker \
   --set "deployServiceCatalog=false" \
   --set "defaultNamespace=minibroker"
 ```

 ## Usage

 The following usage instructions assume a successful login to the CF system, with an Org and Space available.
-It also assumes a CF system like [SUSE CAP](https://github.com/SUSE/scf) that runs in the same Kubernetes cluster as the minibroker.
+It also assumes a CF system like [KubeCF](https://github.com/cloudfoundry-incubator/kubecf) that runs in the same Kubernetes cluster as the minibroker.
 It should be possible to run the minibroker separately, but this would need a proper ingress setup.